sparklingwaterlemon/Shake-On-It/README.md

 - if you change usernames your games will disappears.. fix this..
 - update so found by user id not user gamertag
 - microtransactions , hold the user's bet money? == guarantee payout for friends

+- like pool game in your iphone messsage -> simple app